Alfred William RICH, N.E.A.C. (1856-1921)

 Lovat Fraser, unsurprisingly, seems to have been in very low spirits and Rich endeavoured to encourage him to get about preparing to exhibit his own work once again.
 In one of the unpublished letters which has survived, dated to early 1918, Rich writes "I have had a rare fortnight's chirp at Cambridge: lovely!" and illustrates the page with what he describes as a "chirrup" (being, in the artist's parlance, a small "cheer-up!" image, painted within the body of the text).
 This is almost an exact miniature painting of this scene of King's College Chapel [see Fig.4].

 Although far from being a "War Picture" the image, as with so much of Rich's output, is not simply a generic picturesque view of a famous landmark.
-It captures the timeless nature of the scene - and is clearly indebted to earlier masters (in this case there is a clear influence of Thomas Girtin (1775–1802) in the handling of paint and the usage of laid paper) - but it is also very much rooted to its own age.
+It captures the timeless nature of the scene - and is clearly indebted to earlier masters (in this case there is a clear influence of Thomas Girtin (1775–1802) in the handling of paint and the usage of laid paper) - whist also being very much rooted to its own era.
 As with so many people at the time, the artist had been directly touched by war.
 He had lost cousins in the conflict and his nephew Captain George Berney, a former full-back for the Harlequins, had been killed in action aged 25 at Khuweifsch, Palestine in November 1917, having survived the Gallipoli Campaign.
 A less casual observation of the simply rendered figures reveals that two of the people depicted are wearing army khaki service-dress uniform with officers' Sam Browne belts and cross-straps and with military puttees at their ankles.
+Two of the other figures near the trees appear to be nurses, one in a red cape and another in a white wimple.
+At this time the First Eastern General Hospital (run by the Royal Army Medical Corps) was operating just the other side of "the Backs" from King's College Chapel (on the site now occupied by the University Library).
+Here there was a 1,700 bed tented infirmary, where tens-of-thousands of returning war casualties were treated between 1914 and 1919.
 A poignant juxtaposition between the couple to the left, who may be sweethearts or possibly a mother and a son, and the child and the mother walking hand-in-hand nearby might also be inferred.
-This seems to add a pathos to the image; a subliminal reminder to the viewer of the swiftness with which childhood passes: one moment you walk hand-in-hand with your mother, the next you are saying farewell and going off to war!
-Two of the other figures near the trees may be nurses (one in a red cape and another in a white wimple), another lady may be dressed in black mourning.
-However, the onlooker must construct their own narrative: is the additional uniformed figure on the right just a passerby, are they waiting at a discreet distance while their comrade says farewell to their mother/sweetheart, or are they waiting while a colleague is conveying some dreadful news?
+This seems to add a pathos to the image; a subliminal reminder to the viewer of the swiftness with which childhood passes: one moment you are toddling hand-in-hand with your mother, the next you are saying farewell and going off to war!
+Another female figure towards the centre of the image may be dressed in black mourning.
+The onlooker, however, must construct their own narrative: is the uniformed figure on the right just a passerby, are they waiting at a discreet distance while a comrade says farewell to a mother/sweetheart, or have they paused while a comrade conveys some dreadful news?
 We can only guess!

 As always Rich believed the "idea" of a picture was what made an image successful.
 The image should work as a picture but there should, ideally, be another more cerebral layer, relevant to the particular time and place of creation.
 It is interesting to note the calico sacking which has been erected as a screen outside the chapel.
 It is possible that this has been put up ahead of a planned removal of the cast iron railings [Fig.6] to help with the war effort?
 Specific details like this place Rich's work very much in its own time and space.